arcticres/arctic-api-docs/source/includes/_triptype_availability.md

   -d @request.json
 ```

-> The availability function takes a JavaScript payload as follows:
+> The availability function takes a JSON payload.
+For example:

 ```json
 {